Services We Offer

 Our staff treats a wide range of health problems, including acute minor illnesses such as colds, sinus problems, and allergies; and chronic medical problems such as asthma, diabetes, and hypertension.
 We offer preventive health service, including women’s health exams, cholesterol screening, smoking cessation, and a men’s health program.

 Under the umbrella of our student health services, we have a full- service laboratory, an X-ray facility, and a pharmacy located within the clinic facility.
 There are fees associated with these services.

 Remember, appointments are encouraged.
 Our staff will see appointments before walk-in patients.
 Please be sure that your address, phone number, and e-mail address are current each semester.

 We do accept and file insurance for our services.
-We are only in network with Blue Cross/Blue Shield (this includes State and School Employees).
+We are currently only in network with Blue Cross/Blue Shield (this includes State and School Employees).

 We will issue excuse notes for students who miss class or work for appointments or illness.
-If you lose or need an additional excuse note there is a $5.00 fee (cash or check only) for duplicates.
+If you lose or need an additional excuse note you will have to return to the clinic to receive a new or additional copy.

 Allergy sufferers can receive their allergy injections at the Student Health Service.
 The patient will have to provide their medication with orders from their prescribing physician.